MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-image-smart-recommendation.md

   - enduser
 ---

-# Responsible AI FAQs for image smart recommendation
+# Responsible AI FAQs for smart image recommendations

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

-These responsible AI FAQs describe the AI impact of Dynamics 365 Customer Insights - Journeys's smart image recommendation's feature.
+These responsible AI FAQs describe the AI impact of Dynamics 365 Customer Insights - Journeys's smart image recommendations feature.

-## What is Copilot image smart recommendation?
+## What is Copilot smart image recommendations?

 An AI based system that automatically recommends images from your library that best complement your content.

-## What are capabilities of Copilot image smart recommendation?
+## What are the capabilities of Copilot smart image recommendations?

-Copilot image smart recommendation analyzes your content (for example, text in email) and recommend images from your library that are the most relevant to your content.
+Copilot smart image recommendations analyzes your content (for example, text in an email) and recommend images from your library that are the most relevant to your content.

-## What is the intended use of Copilot image smart recommendation?
+## What is the intended use of Copilot smart image recommendations?

-Help the marketing professional create a message for a channel (for example, Email) for a customer journey using image recommendation
+To help marketing professionals create a message for a channel (for example, email) for a customer journey using image recommendations.

-## How was Copilot image smart recommendation evaluated?
+## How was Copilot smart image recommendations evaluated?
 What metrics are used to measure performance?

-Image smart recommendation underwent substantial testing before the feature was released.
-The feature analyzes user’s content and suggests images available only in the user’s library.
+Smart image recommendations underwent substantial testing before the feature was released.
+The feature analyzes user content and suggests images available only in the user’s library.

-## What are the limitations of Copilot image smart recommendation?
-How can users minimize the impact of Copilot assistant smart recommendation limitations when using the system?
+## What are the limitations of Copilot smart image recommendations?
+How can users minimize the impact of Copilot smart image recommendations limitations when using the system?

-The system won't be able to suggest any related images if it will not be able to find any images in the library that are relevant to the user’s content.
+The system can't suggest any related images if it can't find images in the library that are relevant to the user’s content.
 Users must search the library or upload an image to choose relevant images.

-## What operational factors and settings allow for effective and responsible use of Copilot image smart recommendation?
+## What operational factors and settings allow for effective and responsible use of Copilot smart image recommendations?

-Follow these procedures to make the most out of the image smart recommendation:
+Follow these procedures to make the most out of the smart image recommendations:
 1. Add your content (for example, text in email) before you add the image.
 1. Always review the suggested images before using them in your marketing channel.